-The Board consists solely of non-executive Directors and considers, at least annually, the level of the directors' fees, in accordance with the UK Corporate Governance Code.
+The Board consists solely of non-executive Directors and considers, at least annually, the level of the directors' fees, in accordance with the Policies and Provisions of the AIC Code.
 The Administrator provides information on comparative levels of directors' fees to the Board in advance of each review.